-The focus of the Almelo use case is on improving traffic flow along a major logistics corridor and reduce the number of vehicles stops at traffic signals.
+The Almelo use case focuses on improving traffic flow along an important logistics corridor and reducing the number of vehicles stopping at traffic lights.

-It will bring considerable benefits to the sector because every time a truck stops at a traffic light it results in major costs, both monetarily and in terms of emissions.
-A total amount of 27 intelligent traffic control systems (iTLCs) will be implemented to communicate with vehicles and road users in an effective, safe and platform-independent way.
-This will bring information from the traffic controllers to the road users and vice versa.
-Specific emphasis will be placed on freight traffic, where truck drivers will receive information to adjust their speeds and form platoons in order to receive green lights at signalized intersections.
+This will bring significant benefits to the sector because every time a truck stops at a traffic light, it generates considerable costs, both financially and in terms of emissions.
+A total of 27 intelligent traffic control systems (iTLCs) will be implemented to communicate with vehicles and road users in an effective, safe and platform-independent manner.
+This will bring information from traffic controllers to road users and vice versa.
+A particular focus will be on freight traffic, where truck drivers will receive information to adjust their speed and form convoys to get the green light at signalised intersections.

-A network-wide prioritisation of vehicles at signalised intersections will be introduced in order to guarantee a seamless trip and help governmental bodies in their transition towards net-zero emissions in transport and improved community wellbeing.
+Network-wide prioritisation of vehicles at signalised intersections will be introduced to ensure a seamless trip and support authorities in their transition to net-zero emissions in transport and improved public well-being.

-The UC1 Athens solution will optimize the synchronization of buses and on-demand services with metro and tram by means of adjusting their schedules to reduce the door-to-door travel times of passengers, while using traffic management centres (Attica TMC Attica Tollway MC), and Maas platforms.
-The solutions to be offered by CONDUCTOR will make use of novel traffic management strategies for CAM including Al assisted traffic signal control for multimodal traffic; road space allocation strategies; transit fleet integration to traffic management; rescheduling and rebalancing strategies.
+The UC1 Athens solution optimises the synchronisation of buses and on-demand services with the metro and tram by adapting their schedules to reduce door-to-door travel times for passengers.
+The solutions offered by CONDUCTOR utilise novel traffic management strategies for CAM, including Al assisted traffic signal control for multimodal traffic, road space allocation strategies, transit fleet integration to traffic management, and rescheduling and rebalancing strategies.

-These strategies will consider the needs and oblectives of ditterent stakeholders and users in the CAM eco-system and enable optimized mobility of people through diversion/transfers to shared mobility fleets (including on-demand services), urban rail and use of Park&Ride Hubs as well as encouraging modal shifts towards public transport.
+These strategies take into account the needs and oblectives of different stakeholders and users in the CAM ecosystem and enable optimised mobility for people by redirecting/shifting to shared mobility fleets (including on-demand services), urban rail and the use of park and ride hubs, as well as promoting a shift to public transport.

-The Madrid use case will be focussed on the management of events/incidents for recovering the transport network operations, considering connected and autonomous vehicles (CAVs).
+The Madrid use case focuses on the management of events/incidents to restore the transport network operations, taking into account connected and autonomous vehicles (CAVs).

-Planned events (e.g., roadworks) and unplanned events (e.g., accidents) will be considered.
-The M-30 ring road section of Madrid has been selected as the network for the use case.
-The vehicles in the simulated environment will have an on-board unit or smart device that will enable communication with the surroundings.
-Different scenarios will be tested including routes/lanes for evacuation, prioritization of emergency vehicles, control of access on the ring highway, lane management, alternative routes for avoiding specific road stretches in the M-30.
-With the results obtained in the simulation environment, CONDUCTOR will boost the integration of CAVs in traffic management systems, leveraging its benefits, such as the direct communication between traffic managers and CAVs, individual route guidance (e.g., instructions of alternative routes depending on the type of event considered and its location), cooperative cruise control, among others.
+Planned events (e.g. road works) and unplanned events (e.g. accidents) are taken into account.
+The section of the M-30 ring road in Madrid was selected as the network for the use case.
+The vehicles in the simulated environment will be equipped with an on-board unit or a smart device that enables communication with the surroundings.
+Various scenarios will be tested, including routes/lanes for evacuation, prioritisation of emergency vehicles, control of access on the ring road, lane management and alternative routes to avoid certain road sections on the M-30.
+With the results obtained in the simulation environment, CONDUCTOR will boost the integration of CAVs into traffic management systems and take advantage of their benefits, such as direct communication between traffic managers and CAVs, customised routing (e.g. instruction of alternative routes depending on the type and location of the incident), cooperative cruise control and much more.